cbao/PubMed_Comparative_Analysis/README.md

 This loss likely results from:
 * Articles with zero disclosed affiliations.
-* Authors using lesser known names for their country.
+* Authors using lesser known names for their countries.
 * Authors using unconventional formats when disclosing their affiliation.

 While this net loss may result in some distortion, we still retained approximately 80% of the original data from our two datasets, which should be sufficient for the purposes of this research.
 (80/20 splits are the convention in testing machine learning algorithms, so having 80% of the original data should still yield some very good insights.)